kel1x/qb-kladionica/README.md

 - Check out his version !
 [ESX]

-Add this to qb-core>shared>jobs.lua in order to work
+Add this to qb-core>shared>jobs.lua in order to work:

 	['kladionica'] = {